jeffgore00/jg_ts_react_node_project_skeleton/README.md

 - A very simple homepage at `GET /`:
 -

-* A `GET /api/health` route which returns JSON of the currently deployed commit (Heroku only), `package.json` version, and server uptime
+* A `GET /api/health` route which returns JSON of the `package.json` version, server uptime, and the currently deployed commit (Heroku only).
 * A `PUT /api/logs` route for logging events from the front-end.

+You can see this in practice at https://ts-react-node-project-skeleton.herokuapp.com.

 ## Under the hood